rspber/tsdesktop/README.md

  The key elements turned out to be the bus control procedures: setBUSWriteMode and setBUSReadMode and switching BUS (PIO machine exactly) for writing from 8-bits (command mode) to 16-bit (color mode).<br />
 <br />

+* Smooth graphics

+* TFT_eSPI.h

+  With this stuff TFT_eSPI examples can be run with (almost) NO changes

 * Gradient modernization finished, see idyll example.

 * The default Overlaid setting has been commented out so that it doesn't get in the way.